-The deadline for applications is Friday, November 3, 2017.
-Applicants will be notified of their status no later than November 15, 2017.
+The deadline for this application has been extended to Monday, December 17, 2018.
+Applicants will be notified of their status no later than December 21st, 2018.
 The fellowship award will cover tuition only.
 Applicants or their employers are responsible for the costs of travel and lodging.

 Please direct any questions to the IIIF Staff, at firstname.lastname@example.org.

 Introduction to IIIF: Sharing, Consuming, and Annotating the World’s Images